aminnoorani/PCS2-3rd-Assignment/README.md

 # PCS2-3rd-Assignment
-In this assignment, We want to compare 4 different algorithms to see how they work in a matter of time. we want to compare all these algorithms to understand which works faster but at first, we have to visualize each of them in different plot to see the details. firts, we should write a function to add a random element to the list, then write a function to get the minimum, and at the end, get the maximum value of the list.
+In this assignment, We want to compare 4 different algorithms to see how they work in a matter of time. we want to compare all these algorithms to understand which works faster but at first, We have to visualize each of them in different plot to see the details.
+Firts, we should write a function to add a random element to the list, then write a function to get the minimum, and at the end, get the maximum value of the list.

-first of all, in the plot below, we see that how quick sort works when we add elements to the list.
-When the list is getting bigger, quick sort becomes slower. we know for example, when we have one elements which the function initiates like that, it takes no time to get min and get max so its immediately. but after the add function which add after and after, it is getting slower because obviously, its harder to sort 10 numbers in compare to 3 numbers for instance.
+First of all, In the plot below, we see that how quick sort works when we add elements to the list.
+When the list is getting bigger, quick sort becomes slower.
+We know for example, when we have one elements which the function initiates like that, it takes no time to get min and get max so its immediately.
+But after the add function which add after and after, it is getting slower because obviously, its harder to sort 100 numbers in compare to 3 numbers for instance.

-here is the plot of how quick sort works
+Here is the plot that shows how quick sort works:

 <p align="center"><img src = "https://github.com/aminnoorani/plots/blob/master/quicksort2.png" width = "550" height = "400"/>

-then we comes to Bubble sort,which is similar quick sort.
+Then we comes to Bubble sort, which is similar quick sort and it works almost the same.

 <p align="center"><img src = "https://github.com/aminnoorani/plots/blob/master/bubblesort4.png" width = "550" height = "400"/>

-it is same as quick sort, it gets slower when the number of elements are increasing as sorting more numbers, is more difficult!
+It is same as quick sort, it gets slower when the number of elements are increasing as sorting more numbers, is more difficult!

 A binary tree is made of nodes, where each node contains a left pointer, a right pointer, and a data element.
 The root pointer points to the topmost node in the tree.
 The left and right pointers recursively point to smaller subtrees on either side.